AIRI-Institute/gigaevo-platform/docs/GITHUB_PAT_SETUP.md

 # GitHub Personal Access Token (PAT) Setup

-This document explains how to configure a GitHub Personal Access Token (PAT) for cloning private repositories in the GEML system.
+This document explains how to configure a GitHub Personal Access Token (PAT) for cloning private repositories in the GigaEvo Platform system.

 ## Overview

-The GEML Runner API needs to clone the GigaEvolve repository to execute experiments.
+The GigaEvo Platform Runner API needs to clone the GigaEvolve repository to execute experiments.
 When the repository is private, authentication is required.
 This setup allows you to use a GitHub PAT for seamless authentication.

 ## Steps